disruptek/golden/README.md

 If you pass it some Nim source, it will compile it for you and report some compilation and runtime statistics periodically.

-It will keep running until the standard deviation is within `truth` (think percentage) of mean runtime.
-It handles a SIGINT more gracefully than my ex-wife.
+By default, it will run forever.
+Luckily, it handles a SIGINT more gracefully than my ex-wife.

 ```
 $ golden --truth=0.002 bench.nim